Unboxed-Software/solana-course/content/token22-on-chain.md

 You can safely ignore the warnings of the build script, these will go away as we add in the necessary code.

-Feel free to run the provided tests to make sure the rest of the dev environment is setup correct.
-You'll have to install the node dependancies using `npm` or `yarn`.
+Feel free to run the provided tests to make sure the rest of the development environment is set up correctly.
+You'll have to install the node dependencies using `npm` or `yarn`.
 The tests should run, but they'll all fail until we have completed our program.

 ```bash
 yarn install